Ansh04122001/TaskManagement/README.md

 Excellent support for MVC, ORM, and Identity

-(Other allowed languages per assignment: Java, Python, PHP – not used in this project)
+(Other languages allowed by the assignment: Java, Python, PHP – not used in this project)

 2.2.3.2 RDBMS

 ✔ Microsoft SQL Server

 Reason: